 Cons of Drop Deck Longboard

-What’s the difference between the Boys and Girls longboards?
+What’s the Difference Between Boys and Girls Longboards?

 It’s not a rule, but nobody actually categorized the longboards by the Girls models and Boys models.
 The difference is in the shape and the design as they define the durability, capabilities, and safety of riding the longboard.